-2 - Present but insufficient (1 indicator)

-1 - Not yet sufficiently present (no indicators)
+- 2 Present but insufficient (1 indicator) - 1 Not yet sufficiently present (no indicators)

-The materials found in Wonders Grade 5 provide opportunities for students to explore how language functions work.
-This is reflected in the language learning options that accompany each lesson.
-An example is found in Unit 4 Week 5 of the daily lessons.
-Students are asked to discuss with a partner about a passage that was read.
+The materials provide opportunities where students can explore how language functions work.
+This is reflected in the reading/writing companion that accompanies each lesson.
+An example is found in Unit 5 Week 4 of the daily lessons.
+Students are asked to pick a task from the box and write directions about "how to" carry out an activity.